 Constructed by Ulugh Beg, a celebrated astronomer and ruler, during the 15th century, this madrasa is a vivid reflection of Islamic scholarship and architectural excellence.
 Its façade showcases exquisite azure tilework and a majestic entrance portal.

-Within its walls, Ulugh Beg Madrasa once served as an educational hub, nurturing the pursuit of knowledge.
+The Ulugh Beg Madrasa once served as an educational hub, nurturing the pursuit of knowledge.
 Today, this splendid institution continues to enchant visitors with its splendid design, offering insight into the intellectual and artistic accomplishments of Samarkand’s bygone era.

 4. Registan Square, Samarkand